Lightning-AI/pytorch-lightning/README.md

 [Check out the COLAB demo here](https://colab.research.google.com/drive/1F_RNcHzTfFuQf-LeKvSlud6x7jXYkG31#scrollTo=HOk9c4_35FKg)

 ## What types of research works?
 Anything!
-Remember, that this is just an organized PyTorch code.
+Remember, that this is just organized PyTorch code.
 The Training step defines the core complexity found in the training loop.

 #### Could be as complex as a seq2seq